openfaas/openfaas.github.io/_posts/2021-05-19-istio-functions.md

 ---

-Learn how to enable Istio for OpenFaaS to take advantage of Mutual TLS and the Istio Gateway
+Learn how to enable Istio for your OpenFaaS functions to take advantage of Mutual TLS and more

 ## Introduction